CaravelLabs/terraform-azure-starter/README.md

 Once created, please note the client Id and the client secret as you will need it as part of setting up the Terraform variables.
 ## How to run
-TODO: Instructions to configure variables
+Configure your variables

+1. Copy file "terraform.tfvars.sample" and rename to "terraform.tfvars".
+1. Replace the values in this file with the ones obtained during the prerequisite steps.

-Navigate to the src folder and execute the following commands:
+After configuring your variables, navigate to the src folder from a terminal console and execute the following commands:

+Initialize Terraform:
 ```
 terraform init
 ```

+Display execution plan:
 ```
 terraform plan
 ```

+Deploy infrastructure:
 ```
 terraform apply
 ```